1. A person -centered organization commits to co-creating a community where each person’s life is as rich and wide as they want it to be.

-5. Meaningful activity is essential to human health and well-being, and is fostered through opportunities for paid and volunteer work, recreation, social participation and creative arts.
+5. Meaningful activity is essential to human health and well-being, and is fostered through person-centered opportunities for paid and volunteer work, recreation, social participation and creative arts.

 9. Co-creating a nurturing community is an ongoing process dependent on open and non-judgmental communication, with support to learn and use these communication skills.